Updated: Jan 26

 The user interface should do what it is supposed to do and nothing else.

 Use positive and negative tests to ensure that objects can handle different inputs.

 How much testing is enough?

-It is easy for testers to get carried away and waste critical testing time that could be spent in other areas of the application.
-The question is how much testing is enough, considering the importance of the user interface?
-The simple answer is that just like any other test types, stop testing when you have run all the tests to mitigate the risks identified before testing.
+It is easy for testers to get carried away and waste critical testing time spent in other areas of the application.
+How much testing is enough, considering the importance of the user interface?
+The simple answer is that just like any other test type, stop testing when you have run all the tests to mitigate the risks identified before testing.